VladimirMakaev/cqrs-journey-doc/Journey_07_V3Release.markdown

 * **Store and forward:** We introduced the store and forward design in the previous section that discuss performance improvement.
 By batching multiple operations, you not only reduce the number of round-trips to the data store and reduce the latency in the system, you also enhace the scalability of the system because fewer requests reduces the stress on the data store.

 * **Listen for and react to throttling indicators:** Currently, the system uses the [Transient Fault Handling Application Block][tfhab] to detect transient error conditions such as throttling indicators from the Windows Azure Service Bus, the SQL Database instance, and Windows Azure table storage.
 The system uses the block to implement retries in these scenarios, typically by using an exponential back-off strategy.
-However, a single worker role instance might be processing a large number of messages in parallel which results in throttling errors on all the threads.
-In this case, we would like to dynamically reduce the degree of parallelism as a way to proactively avoid encountering throttling behavior and having to make multiple retries.
+At present, we use dynamic throttling at the level of an individual subscription, however we'd like to modify this to perform the dynamic throttling for all of the subscriptions to a specific topic.
+Similarly, we'd like to implement dynamic throttling at the level of the SQL database instance, and at the level of the Windows Azure storage account.

-> **JanaPersona:** For an example of implementing dynamic throttling
-> within the application to avoid throttling from the service, see the
-> way that the **Start ** method in the **EventStoreBusPublisher** class
-> manages the degree of parallelism that it uses to send messages.
+**JanaPersona:** For an example of implementing dynamic throttling within the application to avoid throttling from the service, see the way the **EventStoreBusPublisher**, **SubscriptionReceiver**, and **SessionSubscriptionReceiver** classes use the **DynamicThrottling** class to manages the degree of parallelism that they use to send or receive messages.
-> Ideally, you should design your application to avoid reaching the
-> point where it starts being throttled by a service.

 > **PoePersona:** Each service (Windows Azure Service Bus, SQL Database,
 > Windows Azure storage) has its own particular way of implementing